ed0bus/NFT-Auction-Market/README.md

 ## General info
 The scope of the project is to create a smart contract auction market that lets the users auction any asset in the same way of a physical auction.
+There are two alternatives user can work with: first one is a standard NFT auction market and the second one is a NFT auction market based on the ERC2981 standard.
+This means that everytime an NFT will be resold to someone who is not the original author/creator of the collectible, a 2% of the highest bid will be sent to the creator as a royalty fee.
 The user can interact with or deploy the contract using Remix or locally.
 To interact with it directly from your terminal follow the instructions below.

 Contract functions are the following:

 * Mint an NFT Auction Object (You can add a well structured URI using the script in the scripts folder)